jfasch/jfasch-home/blog/2022/09/cross-raspi.rst

 all hard, provided that you bring basic Linux understanding (which you should if you program for it).

-In my opinion (feedback :doc:`welcome </about/myself/contact>`), this article describes the most close-to-correct way to build a toolchain for a target that does not come with a toolchain.
+In my opinion (please given me :doc:`feedback
+</about/myself/contact>`), this article describes the most
+close-to-correct way to build a toolchain for a target that does not come with a toolchain.
 Although I describe the situation for the Raspberry (because that was my primary intention), it will sure work for *any* target.

 Installing ``crosstool-ng``
 ---------------------------